대수다양체

 Proof

 We proceed by induction on \(i\).
-First consider the case \(i=1\).
-To show this, embed \(\mathcal{F}\) into an injective sheaf \(\mathcal{I}\) and consider the cokernel exact sequence
+First, consider the case \(i=1\).
+To show this, embed \(\mathcal{F}\) into an injective sheaf \(\mathcal{I}\), and consider the cokernel exact sequence

 Here \(\mathcal{F}\) is flasque by assumption and \(\mathcal{I}\) is injective and hence flasque.
-Now for arbitrary \(s\in \mathcal{Q}(V)\), since \(\mathcal{I}(V)\rightarrow \mathcal{Q}(V)\) is surjective we can lift \(s\) to \(t\in \mathcal{I}(V)\), then use that \(\mathcal{I}\) is flasque to lift \(t\) to \(\overline{t}\in\mathcal{I}(U)\), and map this to \(\mathcal{Q}\) to define \(\overline{s}\in \mathcal{Q}(U)\).
-Now the element \(\overline{s}\vert_V-s\) in \(\mathcal{Q}(V)\) comes from an element of \(\mathcal{F}(V)\), and again by flasqueness of \(\mathcal{F}\) there exists suitable \(h\in \mathcal{F}(U)\) with \(h\vert_V=\overline{s}\vert_V-s\).
-From this, \(\overline{s}-h\) restricts exactly to \(s\in \mathcal{Q}(V)\), yielding the flasqueness of \(\mathcal{Q}\).
+Now for any \(s\in \mathcal{Q}(V)\), since \(\mathcal{I}(V)\rightarrow \mathcal{Q}(V)\) is surjective we can lift \(s\) to \(t\in \mathcal{I}(V)\), and then using that \(\mathcal{I}\) is flasque we can lift \(t\) to \(\overline{t}\in\mathcal{I}(U)\) and push this down to \(\mathcal{Q}\) to define \(\overline{s}\in \mathcal{Q}(U)\).
+Now the element \(\overline{s}\vert_V-s\) in \(\mathcal{Q}(U)\) is an element of \(\mathcal{F}(V)\), and again by the flasqueness of \(\mathcal{F}\) there exists an appropriate \(h\in \mathcal{F}(U)\) such that \(h\vert_V=\overline{s}\vert_V-s\).
+From this, \(\overline{s}-h\) restricts exactly to \(s\in \mathcal{Q}(V)\), and we obtain the flasqueness of \(\mathcal{Q}\).

-Now apply \(\Gamma(X, -)\) to obtain the long exact sequence
+Now applying \(\Gamma(X, -)\) gives the long exact sequence

-\[0 \to \Gamma(X, \mathcal{F}) \to \Gamma(X, \mathcal{I}) \to \Gamma(X, \mathcal{Q}) \xrightarrow{\delta} H^1(X, \mathcal{F}) \to H^1(X, \mathcal{I}) = 0\]Since \(\mathcal{I}\) is injective, \(H^1(X, \mathcal{I}) = 0\).
+\[0 \to \Gamma(X, \mathcal{F}) \to \Gamma(X, \mathcal{I}) \to \Gamma(X, \mathcal{Q}) \xrightarrow{\delta} H^1(X, \mathcal{F}) \to H^1(X, \mathcal{I}) = 0\]Here \(H^1(X, \mathcal{I}) = 0\) because \(\mathcal{I}\) is injective.
 Thus

-\[H^1(X, \mathcal{F}) \cong \coker(\Gamma(X, \mathcal{I}) \to \Gamma(X, \mathcal{Q}))\]and to show this is \(0\) we need to show that \(\Gamma(X, \mathcal{I})\rightarrow \Gamma(X, \mathcal{Q})\) is surjective.
-So let \(s\in \Gamma(X, \mathcal{Q})\) be given.
-Then for any \(x\in X\), since \(\mathcal{I}\rightarrow \mathcal{Q}\) is surjective at the stalk level, for each \(x\in X\) there exists suitable \(t_x\in \mathcal{I}_x\) mapping to \(s_x\in \mathcal{Q}_x\).
+\[H^1(X, \mathcal{F}) \cong \coker(\Gamma(X, \mathcal{I}) \to \Gamma(X, \mathcal{Q}))\]and to show that this is \(0\) we need to show that \(\Gamma(X, \mathcal{I})\rightarrow \Gamma(X, \mathcal{Q})\) is surjective.
+To this end, let \(s\in \Gamma(X, \mathcal{Q})\) be given.
+Then for any \(x\in X\), since \(\mathcal{I}\rightarrow \mathcal{Q}\) is surjective at the stalk level, for each \(x\in X\) there exists an appropriate \(t_x\in \mathcal{I}_x\) such that \(t_x\) maps to \(s_x\in \mathcal{Q}_x\).
 Now choose a representative of \(t_x\) and think of \(t_x\) as an element of \(\mathcal{I}(U_x)\); since \(\mathcal{I}\) is flasque we can extend each of these to global sections \(T_x\) on \(X\), and then \(T_x\mid_{U_x}=s\mid_{U_x}\).

 Now let \(S_x\) be the image of \(T_x\) in \(\Gamma(X,\mathcal{Q})\).
-Then \(S_x-S_y\) is identically zero on \(U_x\cap U_y\), so we can lift this to a section \(f_{xy}\) of \(\mathcal{F}\) over \(U_x\cap U_y\).
-Using flasqueness of \(\mathcal{F}\) again, we can extend this to \(f_x\in \mathcal{F}(U_x)\) and \(f_y\in \mathcal{F}(U_y)\) respectively, and then replacing \(T_x\) by \(T'_x=T_x-f_x\) in this situation satisfies the compatibility condition, so we know that gluing these gives a preimage of \(s\).
+Then \(S_x-S_y\) is identically zero on \(U_x\cap U_y\), so we can lift this to a section \(f_{xy}\) of \(\mathcal{F}\) on \(U_x\cap U_y\).
+Using the flasqueness of \(\mathcal{F}\) again, we can extend this to \(f_x\in \mathcal{F}(U_x)\) and \(f_y\in \mathcal{F}(U_y)\) respectively, and then replacing \(T_x\) by \(T'_x=T_x-f_x\) in this situation satisfies the compatibility condition, so we know that gluing these gives a preimage of \(s\).

 Finally, by the long exact sequence,